 Making A Killing Killing

-A lexicon of euphemisms are deployed by its proponents to fool the public into paying millions of tax dollars for a large-scale extermination-by-poison — in a nature sanctuary.
+A fleet of euphemisms are deployed by the extermination proponents to fool the public into paying millions of their tax dollars for a large-scale extermination-by-toxic poison — in a federally protected marine nature sanctuary.
 The public remains mostly misinformed and misled with hyperbolic narratives about a “non-native” mouse “invasion.”

 Poisoning campaigns like this are outlawed on land — but a regulatory loophole, carved out by the chemical industry, allows mass poisonings-at-sea — even in a federally protected marine sanctuary.
 Which demonstrates both the chemical industry’s political power, and its public relations prowess.

-The poison project’s proponents don’t want you to understand that the island’s mice, living there for over a century (since the mid-1800s), have become integrated into the ecosystem.
+The poison project’s proponents don’t want you to understand that the island’s mice, living there for over a century (since the mid-1800s), have long since become integrated into the ecosystem.
 Mice have become a food source for marine birds.
-This is what wild nature does naturally, animals and plants and entire ecosystems change and adapt over time.
-But there is no profit in acknowledging this reality.
-Not while there is literally billions of dollars to be made killing tens of thousands of wild plants
+This is what wild nature does naturally; animals and plants and entire ecosystems change and adapt over time.
+But there is no profit in acknowledging this self-regulating natural process.
+Not while there are literally billions of dollars to be made by “fixing” nature, which almost always now means killing tens of thousands of wild organisms.

-Pesticides and herbicides should never be used in sanctuaries because they are chemicals which kill broadly and indiscriminately.
-Ironically, this carpet-bombing of poison over the island, to supposedly help Ashy storm petrels, will likely kill some of them, too.
+Pesticides and herbicides should never be used in nature sanctuaries, not on land or at sea, because they are chemicals which injure, maim and kill broadly and indiscriminately.
+Ironically, this aerial bombardment of poison over the island, to supposedly help Ashy storm petrels, will likely kill some (or many) of the petrels, too.

 Many of these 1,000+ gulls — what the industry calls “by-kill” — are expected to wash up dead on the shores of San Francisco and the San Mateo coast.

 How many other species of birds will be poisoned and/or killed?
 We won’t know.
 How much poison in total will be dropped on the Farallones?
 That’s unknown too.
-Helicopters will initially drop an estimated 3,500 lbs. of poison-laced bait pellets.
+Helicopters will drop, initially, an estimated 3,500 lbs. of poison-laced bait pellets.

 The contractors themselves, including Point Blue Conservation, anticipate the need for a second drop, and acknowledge a possible third drop.
 They readily admit that every single mouse must be killed, or else the surviving mice will reproduce quickly, as mice do.
 But of course, what’s not said out loud… in the extermination industry, this would simply mean repeat business.